juliannatetreault/LucidApp/README.md

 - Execute `$bundle` to install gems
 - Execute `$shotgun` to start the server
 - Navigate to `http://localhost:9393/`

-- Journal your dreams and enjoy!
+Finally, begin journaling your dreams, become more introspective, and sleep better!

 ## Usage